Notifications from Aflac

 • Overdose of toxic substances

-• Some high-risk recreational activities, such as skydiving
+• Death or injury from high-risk recreational activities, such as skydiving

 Always check your policy documents to be sure what your policy covers.